-4.2 Members and officers working together to achieve a common purpose with clearly defined functions and roles
+5.2 Members and officers working together to achieve a common purpose with clearly defined functions and roles

-4.2.1 The Constitution
+5.2.1 The Constitution

-The Council has adopted a Constitution, which sets out how the Council operates, how decisions are made and the procedures that are followed to ensure these are efficient, transparent and accountable to local people.
+The Council has adopted a Constitution, which sets out how the Council operates, how decisions are made and the procedures that are followed to ensure these are efficient, transparent, and accountable to local people.
 The constitution reflects the 'Executive/Scrutiny' model following the Local Government Act 2000.
-The Constitution has been reviewed and a revised Constitution adopted in May 2011.
+The Constitution has been reviewed and a revised Constitution was adopted in May 2011.
+The Council is currently reviewing its constitution in light of its partnership with LGSS.

-4.2.2 The Cabinet
+5.2.2 The Cabinet

 Cabinet is responsible for making executive decisions as defined by law and operates within the budget and policy framework approved annually by full Council.
 Meetings are open to the public except when personal or confidential matters are being discussed.
-Cabinet Portfolio Holders have authority to make non-key delegated decisions in accordance with the Leader's Scheme of Delegations in the Constitution.
+Accountable Cabinet Members have authority to make non-key delegated decisions in accordance with the Leader's Scheme of Delegations in the Constitution.
 Furthermore, senior and other officers of the Council can make decisions under delegated authority - again the extent of these delegations is set out in the Officers' Scheme of Delegations in the Constitution.
-The Council publishes a forward plan, which contains details of key decisions to be made by the Cabinet.
-Each Cabinet member has a specific portfolio of responsibilities requiring him or her to work closely with senior and other employees in order to achieve the Council's ambitions.
+The Council publishes a key decision notice, which contains details of key decisions to be made by the Cabinet.
+Each Cabinet member has a specific range of responsibilities requiring him or her to work closely with senior and other employees in order to achieve the Council's ambitions.

-4.2.3 Management Board
+5.2.3 Management Board

-The Council's Management Board, which consists of the Chief Executive, Directors (including the S151 officer), the Monitoring Officer, and Head of Human Resources (replaced by the Head of Business Change in late 2011/12 following a senior management restructure), met on a weekly basis during 2011/12.
+The Council's Management Board, which consists of the Chief Executive, Directors (including the S151 officer), the Monitoring Officer, and Head of Business Change, met on a weekly basis during 2012/13.
 Management Board considers other internal control issues, including strategic risk management, performance management, compliances, efficiency and value for money, and financial management.
 Management Board has a corporate responsibility for the messages that the Council puts out, both internally and externally.

-4.2.3 Corporate Briefing
+5.2.3 Corporate Briefing

 This group consists of Management Board members and also all Heads of Service.
 The meetings are diarised fortnightly to meet as required.
-The agenda and meeting go ahead is agreed weekly by the Chief Executive.
+The agenda and meeting 'go ahead' are agreed weekly by the Chief Executive.